 Aggressive bird reputation

-The wedge-tailed eagle is said to be aggressive, but attacking only as an act of territorial defense (although such a behavior is hardly an attack, as no ‘strikes’ resulting in wounds or any other harms to human body were recorded).
+The wedge-tailed eagle is said to be aggressive, but attacking only as an act of territorial defense (although such behavior is hardly an attack, as no ‘strikes’ resulting in wounds or any other harms to the human body were recorded).

 The mating process involves spectacular aerial stunts over the eagle’s own territory.
 Sometimes males perform dynamic diving flights towards their partners, to ascend right behind the female again, circling above it with its wings widely spread; a female may ignore the courtship or join the male as an act of acceptance.

-The hatching season lasts from April to December, depending on the inhabited region, e.g. the populations of the Northern Australia reproduce between January and February, whereas the Tasmanian pairs – between August and September.
+The hatching season lasts from April to December, depending on the inhabited region, e.g. the populations of Northern Australia reproduce between January and February, whereas the Tasmanian pairs – between August and September.

 A pair builds or reinforces the nest, which will be used throughout many years, after multiple developments it can be 2 – 5 m (6.6 – 16ft) wide in diameter and also 2 – 5 m (6.6 – 16ft) deep.